Proven-Paradox/shaper-system/Handbook.md

 Spell [Careful]
 Action: Major
 Prerequisites: [Kinetic Dart](#kinetic-dart)
-Range: Short
+Range: Medium
-Targets: 2 adjacent Squares
+Targets: 1 Square
 Cost: 6 MP (Careful 4 MP)
 Damage: x1 (Physical)
 Effect: If you spend your minor action while using this Ability, the MP cost is reduced to 4.
 Description: A basic area of effect kinetic spell.
-This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or submachine guns, and the like.
+This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or sub-machine guns, and the like.

 #### Mobile Strike
 Attack [Overload]